FelixPlastik/AI-and-I/README.md

 ## `face`to `see` place `to` be
 <img src="img/thumb-fenster.jpg">

 ## We humans tend to see faces everywhere and we design faces in everything.
-I used harmful deepfake technique to make this dream come true for real.
+I used AI deepfake to make this dream come true for real.
 [go to project](seeing-is-believing/README.md)
 <br><br><br><br><br><br><br><br>